Hormone Replacement Therapy in Dover, DE

 Hormone replacement therapy (HRT) has become a popular option for women seeking relief from symptoms of menopause.
 These natural stages of life cause a dramatic dip in a person’s hormone levels, which is why HRT seeks to supplement this need for hormones with a variety of treatment options.

 Hormone replacement therapies help to make the transition through menopause a bit easier by providing a solution to a number of troublesome symptoms like hot flashes, vaginal dryness, loss of libido, and more.

-Contact Dedicated to Women OBGYN to schedule your consultation in Rehoboth Beach, Dover, Middletown, or Milford, DE.
+Gynecologist Michelle Cooper, MD, FACOG is certified in SottoPelle Bio-Identical Hormone Therapy and has extensive experience helping women with hormone replacement therapy.
+Contact Dedicated to Women OBGYN to schedule your consultation with Dr. Cooper in Rehoboth Beach, Dover, or Middletown.
 Give us a call today at (302) 674-0223.